teebarjunk/Unity-Built-In-Attributes/README.md

 }
 ```

-[RuntimeInitializeOnLoadMethod](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html): Calls an initialization method once before or after the first scene has loaded.
+[RuntimeInitializeOnLoadMethod](https://docs.unity3d.com/ScriptReference/RuntimeInitializeOnLoadMethodAttribute.html): Calls a method once before or after the first scene has loaded.
 Good for initializing Singletons without having to place objects in the scene.
 ```c#
 [RuntimeInitializeOnLoadMethod(RuntimeInitializeLoadType.BeforeSceneLoad)]
 static void OnLoad()